PalmDevs/semantic-release-flutter-plugin/README.md

 - 10 release channels
 - 100 prerelease builds (in a single version)

 The limits are calculated by doing `upperWeight / currentWeight`, eg. if you want to calculate a minor version limit, you can do `majorWeight / minorWeight`.
+If `upperWeight` is `0`, look for the upper weight of `upperWeight`, eg. if you set `channelWeight` to `0`, the formula for prerelease number limit is `patchWeight / preReleaseWeight`.

 ### Examples
 > **Warning**: The order in the `branches` property matters!
 The plugin will generate a higher version code depending on where you place your branch configuration on the array.
 >
 > When the plugin notices a prerelease version (eg. `v1.1.0-alpha.1`), it will get the index of where the prerelease branch configuration is (in this case, `alpha`).
-In the below example, the index that it gets is `2`, then it multiplies that number by the supplied `preReleaseExponent * versionCodeBase` and adds it to the version code number.
+In the below example, the index that it gets is `2`, then it multiplies that number by the supplied the `channelWeight` option (`2 * channelWeight`) and adds it to the version code number.
 >
 > This would mean that users from the `alpha` channel wouldn't be able to downgrade to `beta` *(index `1`)* or the `main` *(index `0`)* channel, as the index for those configuration is lower than the `alpha`'s index.
 >